Skip to content

 Top Risk Factors You Can Control

-• High blood pressure (often has no symptoms)
+• High blood pressure, which often has no clear symptoms

 • High cholesterol